AnwarIbrahimi/S3-Portfolio/Portfolio.md

 An extra step we do with user stories besides that we have a overview with all the user stories we go into depth with what a user story exactly is and what the steps are to complete one.
 In order to do this we write on a whiteboard step by step what a user story really consists out of different layers.

+As i explained above agile is an approach to project management and software devolopment.
+Agile also has a Mainfestio whitch outlines 4 values and 12 principles for teams and are as followed.

+**Individuals and interactions** over processes and tools

+**Working software** over comprehensive documentation

+**Customer collaboration** over contract negotiation

+**Responding to change** over following a plan

+### **The 12 principles behind Agile Manifestio:**

+Our highest priority is to satisfy the customer through early and continuous delivery of valuable software.

+Welcome changing requirements, even late in development.
+Agile processes harness change for the customer's competitive advantage.

+Deliver working software frequently, from a couple of weeks to a couple of months, with a preference to the shorter timescale.

+Business people and developers must work together daily throughout the project.

+Build projects around motivated individuals.
+Give them the environment and support they need, and trust them to get the job done.

+The most efficient and effective method of conveying information to and within a development team is face-to-face conversation.

+Working software is the primary measure of progress.

+Agile processes promote sustainable development.
+The sponsors, developers, and users should be able to maintain a constant pace indefinitely.

+Continuous attention to technical excellence and good design enhances agility.

+Simplicity--the art of maximizing the amount of work not done--is essential.

+The best architectures, requirements, and designs emerge from self-organizing teams.

+At regular intervals, the team reflects on how to become more effective, then tunes and adjusts its behavior accordingly.

+### **Extreme Programming (XP)**
+In the group project we were mainly using the scrum method.
+In addition to the scrum method there are different agile methods to use.
+One of these is the Extrexe Programming (XP) one.
+XP is a method that emphazizes teamwork, communicatioin and feedback.
+It focuses on constant development and feedback from the customer.
+Almost the same as scrum.
+XP also uses short sprint and development cycles so in a way we were also doing XP while doing scrum.
+XP is mostly being used in a situation where the requirements of a custsomer varies alot.
+It also allows the developers to keep up with these demands.

+### **Conclusion**
+Working with the agile methodology has been very useful this past few months.
+Myself and the group have come a long way adapting to the method and evolved as a group and individuals.
+Choosing a agile method also depends on the project and the situation.
+The best thing to do is to look at the advantages and disadvantages of a method and choose one after that.

 ### Outcome 4: You design and implement a (semi)automated software release process that matches the needs of the project context.
 #### What does this learning outcome mean?
 You design a release process and implement a continuous integration and deployment solution (using e.g. Gitlab CI and Docker).